 As we have covered above, it is important that the beans have good drainage to avoid the plant becoming waterlogged.
 It is also important to use good quality soil, mix peat-free compost with topsoil for soil that is high in nutrients but also retains water.

 Beans don’t tend to like the cold so begin them inside or in a greenhouse so that they form a solid root structure and become a healthy plant.
 Once any sign of frost has gone, you can transplant them into your container and place them outside in a sheltered area.
-For an in-depth guide on growing broad beans, click here.
+Check out our in-depth guide on growing broad beans.

 As beans continue to grow they will need a sturdy support system they can grow up to hold the weight of the beans.
 Discover a step by step guide on how to build a wigwam for container grow beans below.